Bunga Citra Lestari

-Bunga Citra Lestari (born 22 March 1983), often referred to by her initial BCL, is an Indonesian singer, actress, talent show judge, and television personality.
+Bunga Citra Lestari (born 22 March 1983), often referred to by her initial BCL, is an Indonesian singer, actress, talent show judge, and television personality of Minangkabau descent.

 Career

 Bunga Citra Lestari grew up as a multi-talented girl until she started her career as a model for HAI Magazine (Cewek Hai).
-Following her modelling career, BCL was scouted at a mall and she quickly got her first part in a TV series, “7 Tanda Cinta” (Seven Signs of Love).
-Before this, BCL was appeared on video clip Jikustik song titled "Seribu Tahun Lamanya" in 1999.
+Following her modelling career, BCL was scouted at a mall, and she quickly got her first part in a TV series, “7 Tanda Harin” (Seven Signs of Harin).
+Before this, BCL appeared on video clip Jikustik song titled "Seribu Tahun Lamanya" in 1999.
 Then, she started her career on television as a drama actress.
-The TV series that she has played were Bukan Perempuan Biasa (which she got a extras role as Child Sri), ABG, Senandung Masa Puber, Kala Cinta Menggoda, Penjaga Hati, and others.
-She later moved on as a singer and as a film actress.
+The TV series that she has played were Bukan Perempuan Biasa (in which she got an extra role as Sri teenager), ABG, Senandung Masa Puber, Kala Cinta Menggoda, Penjaga Hati, and others.
+She later moved on as a singer and a film actress.

-In 2004, BCL’s singing career began as a featuring singer of PAS Band.
+In 2004, BCL's singing career began as a featuring singer of PAS Band.
 She also recorded a single titled "Saat Kau Pergi" (When You Go) for a soundtrack-album for film Dealova in 2005.
 Her debut album Cinta Pertama ("Sunny", or literally "First Love") was released in 2006 with the hits singles, "Cinta Pertama" and "Aku Tak Mau Sendiri" (I Don't Want To Be Alone).
 Her first album was success and sold out 75,000 copies in the first week in Indonesia.

 Cinta Pertama raised up her name as a famous singer.
 She also starred her first film with the same title with her album, Cinta Pertama.
 This film also got then same success with her first studio album.
-Since then, Bunga decided to focus in music industry and released many hits and collaborated with Indonesia’s most-anticipated musicians including Peter Pan, Ungu, Nidji, Yovie Widianto, Slank, Krisdayanti, Ari Lasso, Andi Rianto and Melly Goeslaw.
+Since then, Bunga decided to focus in music industry and released many hits and collaborated with Indonesia's most-anticipated musicians including Peter Pan, Ungu, Nidji, Yovie Widianto, Slank, Krisdayanti, Ari Lasso, Andi Rianto and Melly Goeslaw.
 She also created her Asian-wide recognition with her collaboration with Christian Bautista, as well as Julio Iglesias.

 BCL made her feature film debut in Cinta Pertama.
 Along with the movie, she released her first single as its original soundtrack, Cinta Pertama, a song that changed her life.
-That ‘first love’ has transformed her into a lovely superstar and she proves her stardom as one of Indonesia’s leading actress.
-In 2007, Bunga starred her second film titled Kangen ("Miss").
+That ‘first love’ has transformed her into a lovely superstar and she proves her stardom as one of Indonesia's leading actress.
+In 2007, Bunga Citra starred her second film titled Kangen ("Miss").
 The soundtrack of this film was also taken from Bunga's first album, titled "Mengapa Harus Terjadi" ("Why Must It Be?").
 At the end of 2007, she did a duet with Indonesian singer, Ari Lasso in a single titled "Aku dan Dirimu".
 From her collaboration with Ari Lasso, she won an award from Indonesian Music Awards (AMI) for "Best Pop Collaboration".